ernitron/rename.py/README.md

       -k SKIP, --skip SKIP  skip this number of char from filename -s START, --start START
                             delete string from beginning of filename
-      -m MATCH, --match MATCH
+      -n [NUMBER], --number [NUMBER]
-                            apply only to file that match pattern -t COUNTER, --counter COUNTER
+                            Add a 2 digit sequence start of filename -m MATCH, --match MATCH
-                            initialize with some value the sequence
+                            apply only to file that match pattern -x SUFFIX, --suffix SUFFIX
-      -x SUFFIX, --suffix SUFFIX
+                            apply only to file with suffix like .mp3 -f, --force           Force to rename (do it!)
-                            apply only to file with suffix like .mp3 -f, --force           Force to rename (actual do the rename) -A, --space           Replace space with _
+      -B, --bottom          put sequence at end
-      -B, --beginning       put sequence at beginning or end -C, --camel           Transform filename in CamelCase
+      -C, --camel           Transform filename in CamelCase
-      -N, --number          Add a 2 digit sequence start of filename -D, --directory       Apply only to directory
+      -D, --directory       Apply only to directory
-      -F, --regular         Apply only to regular files -U, --upper           Transform filename into upper case -L, --lower           Transform filename into lower case -E, --extlower        Transform extension into lower case -R, --recursive       Recursive into subdirs
+      -F, --regular         Apply only to regular files -L, --lower           Transform filename into lower case -E, --extlower        Transform extension into lower case -U, --upper           Transform filename into upper case -R, --recursive       Recursive into subdirs
       -V, --version         Print version and die
       -O, --nocolor         Print without color
       -Y, --yes             Confirm before rename [y/n]
-      -T, --timestamp       prefix with timestamp of file access time -v, --verbose         verbose output
+      -T, --timestamp       add timestamp of access time -v, --verbose         verbose output

             Examples: